RyanSR71/waveform_uncertainty/docs/source/WaveformGeneratorWFU.rst

 Bases: ``object``

 Modified WaveformGenerator object from bilby.gw to include waveform uncertainty corrections in the strain calculation;
-To sample waveform uncertainty, include all relevant "alpha" and "beta" parameters in the prior.
+To sample waveform uncertainty, include all relevant "alpha" and "phi" parameters in the prior.
 (See bilby's documentation for `bilby.gw.WaveformGenerator <https://lscsoft.docs.ligo.org/bilby/api/bilby.gw.waveform_generator.WaveformGenerator.html#bilby.gw.waveform_generator.WaveformGenerator>`_ and `Likelihood Derivation <https://waveformuncertainty.readthedocs.io/en/latest/Likelihood_Equation.html>`_)

 .. note::

-  Make sure the number of alphas, betas, and waveform_uncertainty_nodes are the same!
+  Make sure the number of alphas, phis, and waveform_uncertainty_nodes are the same!

 .. code-block:: python